kritika0519/Linux-Administration-/Experiment-2.md

 # Question
-1. View the gedit man page.
+View the gedit man page.
-2. Use the man -k ext4 command to find the command to tune ext4 file-system parameters.
+Use the man -k ext4 command to find the command to tune ext4 file-system parameters.
-3. Explain brace expansion and how it is used to generate discretionary strings of characters.
+Brace expansion is used to generate discretionary strings of characters.
+Braces contain a comma-separated list of strings, or a sequence expression.
+The result includes the text that precedes or follows the brace definition.

 # Approach
 1. To view the gedit man page, we use the man command followed by the program name.